Controller for rejection of the first harmonic in a periodic signal with uncertain delay: Design of the controller

 yielding two solutions \begin{widetext}

 \end{widetext} From (\ref{crit_freq_1}), it can be shown that the solution $\Omega_1$ exists only when the starting point of the Nyquist plot is inside the unit circle, $|G_0(0)| \leq 1$, i.e. $\left( K/\gamma \right) |\bar{\beta}_1| \leq 1$.
-Such a situation realizes in Fig.~\ref{figNyq}~(b),~(c),~(f),~(g).
+Such a situation realizes in Figure~\ref{figNyq}~(b),~(c),~(f),~(g).
 In contrast, the solution $\Omega_2$ always exists.
 Now, we can look at when the time delay changes the stability.
-The cases Fig.~\ref{figNyq}~(a),~(e),~(h) remain unstable for any delay $\tau$.
-The case Fig.~\ref{figNyq}~(b) looses the stability at
+The cases Figure~\ref{figNyq}~(a),~(e),~(h) remain unstable for any delay $\tau$.
+The case Figure~\ref{figNyq}~(b) looses the stability at